 The Alizes could fly long distances with their range of 1,000 miles, but would take a while doing so: though there maximum speed was 290 miles per hour, they frequently cruised at only half that.
 Their radars also proved useful for maintaining the blockade by monitoring shipping traffic in lengthy patrols.

 A third unit, INAS 321 “Angels” Squadron, operated Alouette III helicopters in the search-and-rescue and resupply role.

 Ghazi Hunts Vikrant; Vikrant Hunts Ghazi

-The Pakistani Navy concluded a lack of facilities and geographic vulnerability made it impractical to deploy major warships to East Pakistan, so its presence there was limited to squadron of four gunboats as well as smaller armed boats capable of navigating Bangladesh’s many rivers.
-Thus, the major naval battles of Indo-Pakistani war were fought on India’s western flank.
+The Pakistani Navy concluded a lack of facilities and geographic vulnerability made it impractical to deploy major warships to East Pakistan, so its presence there was limited to a squadron of four gunboats as well as smaller armed boats capable of navigating Bangladesh’s many rivers.
+Thus, the major naval battles of the Indo-Pakistani war were fought on India’s western flank.

 However, the Pakistani Navy had one joker up its sleeve: the submarine PNS Ghazi, a former U.S. Tench-class submarine from World War II.
-Pakistan hoped that a lucky torpedo or two from Ghazi might sink Vikant, turning its losing hand in the Bay of Bengal into a winning one—or at least constrain Vikrant’s operations.
+Pakistan hoped that a lucky torpedo or two from Ghazi might sink Vikant, turning its losing hand in the Bay of Bengal into a winning one—or at least constraining Vikrant’s operations.